vmware/vic/doc/design/volumes/nfsvolumestores.md

 Allow the VI admin to
  1. add an NFSv3 based `VolumeStore`
+ 2. specify a container network the `VolumeStore` can be found on

 Allow the container user to
+ 1. specify one or many NFS based `VolumeStore`s to create the container volumes on
+ 1. have network connectivity from created containers to the NFS targets
  1. create volumes on the NFS based `VolumeStore`
  1. create 1 or greater containers with NFS based volumes at the given location in the container filesystem namespace
  1. validate the volume is no longer in use and delete it